ddd-crew/bounded-context-canvas/README.md

 Naming is hard.
 Writing down the name of your context and gaining agreement as a team will frame how you design the context.

 ### Description
 A few sentences describing the why and what of the context in business language.
-No technical details heres.
+No technical details here.

 Writing down the description forces you to clearly articulate fuzzy thoughts and ensure everybody in the team is on the same page.

 ### Strategic Classification
-How important is this context to the success of your organisation?
-Is it:
+How important is this context to the success of your organisation:

 - core domain: a key strategic initiative
 - supporting domain: necessary but not a differentiator